Skip to main content

 Ethereum

-• Contract accounts - are controlled by smart contract code rather than private keys.
+• Contract accounts - controlled by smart contract code rather than private keys.
 Contract accounts cannot initiate transactions independently because they do not have a private key.

 TON

 The actor model is an approach to parallel and distributed computing where the main element is an actor - an independent executable block of code.
-Initially developed for cluster computing, this model is widely used in micro-server architectures to meet the needs of modern distributed systems due to its ability to scale, parallelism, and fault tolerance.
+Initially developed for cluster computing, this model is widely used in microservice architectures to meet the needs of modern distributed systems due to its ability to scale, parallelism, and fault tolerance.
 Actors receive and process messages, depending on the logic of the message, respond by accepting local changes or performing actions in response, and can create other actors or send messages onward.
-They are thread-safe and reentrant, eliminating the need for locks and simplifying parallel processing of tasks.
+They are thread-safe, eliminating the need for locks and simplifying parallel processing of tasks.
 This model is ideal for building scalable and reliable server solutions, providing efficient concurrent access control and support for synchronous and asynchronous messaging.

 • The contract optionally generates an outgoing message